AZReed/my-reads-app/README.md

 ## My Reads App

-A fun project built with React.js that handle states to change books from one shelf to another, and also to add new book to shelves.
+A fun project built with React.js that handles states to change books from one shelf to another, and also to add new books to shelves.

 ## Prerequisites